kode2go/python2go/python_lesson5_cond.md

 * TOC
 {:toc}

+# Interactive Area

+Any code that is shown can be run here.
+Simply copy and paste it below and run it:

+<iframe src="https://trinket.io/embed/python3/055c60f8a0" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 # Conditional Statements & Loops

 **Note, for this section onwards it is better to use a Python text editor, check out Appendix A for more details, https://github.com/kode2go/python/wiki/A.-Creating-and-Running-Python-Files**